16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 After you do that, notify all the employees about these running and walking clubs.
 Let them know how they can join these clubs and then give them a schedule of the times and locations where club members will meet for a group run or walk.

-People are often motivated to exercise like this when they have others around them doing the same thing.
+People are often motivated to exercise when they have others around them doing the same thing.
 Running and walking clubs are great for employees because it gives them a chance to better their health and it also allows them to meet more people who have a similar interest as them.

-16. Start a Smoke-Free policy for work and provide cessation resources
+16. Start a smoke-free policy for work and provide cessation resources

 We all know tobacco smoke is unhealthy for a variety of reasons.
 Not only is the smoker hurting their own health, but they are also hurting the health of those around them through secondary smoke.

 Most companies have tried to solve this problem by creating designated smoking areas within the building where employees are allowed to smoke.
-However, this is not really good enough because the employees who are smoking are still damaging their health.
+However, this is not good enough because the employees who are smoking are still damaging their health.
 This, in turn, degrades their overall performance in the workplace.

 That is why a smoke-free policy needs to be issued throughout the entire workplace with no designated smoking areas whatsoever.
 On top of that, cessation materials need to be made freely available to employees which will help teach them how to quit smoking altogether.